anhdnguye/Spatial-Transcriptomics-Data-Analysis/README.md

 F --> G[Network-Analysis.ipynb]
 ```

-In each notebook, I included a ```root_dict``` variable as the root directory, make sure to change that to your root directory.
+In each notebook, I included a ```root_dict``` variable to store the root directory, make sure to change that to your root directory.